mintyfresh/polo/README.md

 Now that's time efficiency.

+### Wikipedia articles?
+I'm skeptical.

+Easily!
+For example, let us take two articles relevant to one another, and run them through polo so as to produce something that would give us a better understanding of both source materials.
+In this case, I've opted to use articles on Stalin and Dishonored.
+Two subjects oft paired together.

+> Stalin was drafted into the Russian Army but couldn't serve as a result of player-conducted testing of the game, the designers decided that a more direct navigation system was required.

+Factual accuracy at its finest.

 ## Building

 Just clone the repo locally and build.
 Building polo is easy with dub, and without.